My school doesn’t use letter (A, B, etc.) grades. How should I report my class grades in my application?

 Am I eligible to apply?

 To be considered for the Young Scholars Program, the applicant must meet the following eligibility requirements:

-- Grade level: Entering 8th grade in the fall of 2019.
+-Currently in 7th grade and/or entering 8th grade in the fall of 2024.

-- Academics: Since the beginning of 6th grade, have earned grades of all or mostly A’s in school with no C’s or below in core academic subjects (English/Language Arts, Math, Science, Social Studies/History, Foreign Language).
+-Since the beginning of 6th grade, earned grades of all or mostly As in school, with no Cs or below in core academic subjects (English/Language Arts, Math, Science, Social Studies/History).

-- Location: Reside in the U.S. or a U.S. territory and plan to attend high school in the U.S.
+-Reside in the United States and plan to attend high school in the U.S.

 When and how are the scholarship winners announced?